 Just as in the Language in context section, target vocabulary is recycled, and new grammar is previewed here in a conversation between two or three speakers.
-The students listen and answer a question about the conversation.
+The students listen and practice the conversation.

 In the second part, the students listen to the rest of the conversation and answer a comprehension question.